mrtgst/shellnote/README.md

 	\__ \| | | ||  __/| || || | | || (_) || |_|  __/
 	|___/|_| |_| \___||_||_||_| |_| \___/  \__|\___|

-shellnote: easy note-taking on the command line.
+	easy note-taking on the command line.

 The idea behind `shellnote` is to enable quick note-taking while you're working or reading.
 If an idea pops into your head, or you need to remember something (perhaps with a timestamp), just jot down in your terminal: